CSU Policy: Cost Transfers on Sponsored Projects

 COMPLIANCE WITH THIS POLICY

 Compliance with this policy is required.
-Failure to comply may result in disallowance of costs or cost transfers, unit responsibility for unallowable charges, or violation of federal regulations.
-For assistance with compliance, contact the Office of Sponsored Programs, Assistant Director, Post Award, 970-491-2848.
+Failure to comply may result in disallowance of costs or Cost Transfers, unit responsibility for Unallowable Costs, or violation of federal regulations.
+For assistance with compliance, contact the Office of Sponsored Programs.

 REFERENCES